John Singer Sargent: Twentieth-century portraits

-By the time Sargent finished his portrait of John D. Rockefeller in 1917, most critics began to consign him to the masters of the past, "a brilliant ambassador between his patrons and posterity."
+By the time Sargent finished his portrait of John D. Rockefeller in 1917, most critics began to consign him to the masters of the past, "a brilliant ambassador between his patrons and posterity".
 Modernists treated him more harshly, considering him completely out of touch with the reality of American life and with emerging artistic trends including Cubism and Futurism.
 Sargent quietly accepted the criticism, but refused to alter his negative opinions of modern art.
-He retorted, "Ingres, Raphael and El Greco, these are now my admirations, these are what I like."
-In 1925, shortly before he died, Sargent painted his last oil portrait, a canvas of Grace Curzon, Marchioness Curzon of Kedleston.
-The painting was purchased in 1936 by the Currier Museum of Art, where it is on display.
+He retorted: "Ingres, Raphael and El Greco, these are now my admirations, these are what I like."